Monday, August 31, 2020

 Terra barreled out of the cavern and down the stony passageway.
 She hurtled across bridges, too pumped up on adrenaline to be afraid and not caring where she was heading.
 She just needed to get away.

 Finally, she ran herself ragged.
 Out of breath, throat raw, legs shaking, Terra sank to the floor in the middle of a corridor and buried her face in her arms.
-She tried so hard to make the best of this situation, and Isengrim was just acting confusing.
+She tried so hard to make the best of this situation, but Isengrim wasn’t responding the way she had hoped.
 She didn’t know why he kept getting so angry at her for stupid reasons.
-What if she couldn’t help him, after all?
-What if he refused to let him help her?
+What if he ultimately refused to let her help?

 The sound of heavy footfalls drew near.
 In the distance, a pair of red eyes gleamed as they approached.
-Terra froze, wondering what lurked down here—or who had come to retrieve her.
+Terra rose to her feet, wondering what lurked down here, wishing she still had her sword.
+The creature drew closer, into the torchlight.

 It was Isengrim.
-But not the way Terra expected to see him.
 His posture was cowed, and his ears lay flat against his head while his tail was tucked between his legs.
-He bore no signs of aggression, merely a bowl that he cradled in both paws.
+In his paws was cradled a clay bowl.

 “I’m so sorry,” he said in a shaky whimper, so quiet it was nearly a whisper.
-“I can’t stand to see you so hurt.”
+“I was terrible to you.
+I don’t deserve an owner.”

-Terra paused.
-This was definitely not what she was expecting to hear.
-Slowly, she knelt down and took the bowl from him.
+Terra eased from her defensive stance.
+She knelt down and took the bowl from him.
 Setting it aside, she put a hand on his head.
-“Thank you,” she said.
-“I forgive you.
-I’m sorry you’re hurting, too.”
+“I forgive you,” she said.
+“Thank you for apologising.”

-Opening his eyes again, he looked up at her and pushed himself to a kneeling position, frowning slightly.
-“Let me ask you this,” he said quietly.
+Opening his eyes again, Isengrim looked up at her and pushed himself to a kneeling position with a chuckle.
+“Far be it from me to fight against your iron will,” he said.
+“But… let me ask you this.”
+His voice dropped until it was barely more than a whisper.
 “How do I know I can trust you?”

 Looking aside, Isengrim rubbed his jaw.
 “You… are nothing like the owner who created me,” he said.
 “You put your Neopets above yourself—you protect them and care for them, even when it disadvantages you.
 You are kind and patient, even to those who do not deserve it such as myself.
-And you stick up for what you feel is right.
+And you fight for what you believe in.
 I cannot help but want to trust someone like that.”
 He closed his eyes.
 “But I don’t know if I can.”

 With a great sigh, Isengrim looked back to her and stared into her eyes.
-For a long, long moment he did not move, like a wild Petpet sizing up someone in its territory, trying to decide whether or not to flee.
-Terra stared back, not defiantly but patiently.
+For a long, long moment he did not move, like a wild Petpet sizing up someone in its territory.
+Terra stared back patiently.
 She would give him all the time he needed, and she wanted him to know that.

 “What happened?”
 Terra asked again.